Truenord-zz/DIS-Project/readme.md

         DB_NAME=PharmaMarket

 ## Downloading the requirements:
+Before downloading the requirements, it is recommended to create a virtual environment.
+This can be done by running the following command in the terminal:

+`python -m venv /path/to/PharmaMarket`

 The requirements found in requirements.txt should be downloaded and installed.
 This can be done by running the following command in the terminal:

 `pip install -r requirements.txt`